 Monetary stability

 Ensuring macroeconomic stability is a cornerstone of government policy.
-Over the last two decades, the UAE has made large-scale investments in infrastructure and service development, as well as maintaining a sustained economic diversification process.
-These efforts have led to the UAE being recognized as the most competitive economy in the Middle East, according to the 2022 Competitiveness Report by the International Institute for Management Development (IMD), where it holds the 12th position.
-Additionally, in the Global Competitive Report by the World Economic Forum, the UAE is ranked 25th globally.
+General measures include maintaining balanced budgets, managing public debt effectively and diversifying the economy to reduce dependence on oil revenues.
+Over the last two decades, the UAE has made large-scale investments in infrastructure and service development, as well as maintained a sustained economic diversification process.
+These efforts have led to the UAE being recognized as the most competitive economy in the Middle East, according to the 2024 Competitiveness Report by the International Institute for Management Development (IMD), where it ranks seventh overall.

 Fiscal stability